didx-xyz/aries-cloudapi-python/docs/Workflows Overview.md

 ## First Steps

 After spinning up the containers following the [Quick Start Guide](./Quick%20Start%20Guide.md), you are ready to rumble.
-Navigating to the [Swagger UI](http://localhost:8000/docs/) provides a good overview of the intended functionalities.
+Navigating to the [Swagger UI](http://localhost:8100/docs/) provides a good overview of the intended functionalities.

 You'll see that there are `generic` endpoints for common actions, wallet-specific actions, and admin actions.
-Additionally, you'll find the trust registry and webhooks being exposed.
+Additionally, you'll find the trust registry, webhooks and sse being exposed.
 These are the intended ways of client interactions with these two services.

-> NOTE: Regardless of the multitude of containers and mechanisms running, [The CloudAPI](http://localhost:8000) and its [SwaggerUI](http://localhost:8000/docs) are the main interaction points intended between clients and the stack.
+> NOTE: Regardless of the multitude of containers and mechanisms running, [The CloudAPI](http://localhost:8100) and its [SwaggerUI](http://localhost:8100/docs) are the main interaction points intended between clients and the stack.
 This should be the only endpoint clients should (and have to) interact with.
 There is no need (and no intention to allow that) for clients to directly interact with the webhooks or trust registry container.
 For a production deployment or a close-to-production/smoke-testing deployment, you are well advised to only expose this endpoint to clients and leave all other endpoints unexposed to the outside world.

 ### Trust Registry

 As a client, you can retrieve the trust registry (and NOT alter it).
 That is intentional and all a consumer/client should and is able to do.
 Altering the trust registry is baked into admin actions and only possible with an admin role.

-> NOTE: The Trust Registry GET API endpoint is not protected.
+> NOTE: The Trust Registry GET API endpoints are not protected.

-### Webhooks
+### Webhooks/SSE

 A client can subscribe to the webhooks via the CloudAPI (as opposed to directly via the webhooks container).
 This requires only targeting the `/webhooks` endpoint and optionally targeting the `/webhooks/{topic}` sub-route by suffixing a topic.
 Using the auth mechanism (see section below), the app automatically extracts the required info about the wallet (i.e., the wallet id and JWT) and retrieves only the associated webhooks with a particular wallet.
 Failing to authenticate will return a 403 HTTP Error.